We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Grief can be difficult to live with and can cause an explosion of emotions.
-If it’s getting to the point where you’re not feeling any better after a long time, or it is interfering with your daily life, it may be time to seek help.
-Therapy can help you talk through and process grief, so you can move on from it.
+If it’s getting to the point where you’re not feeling any better after a long time, or it’s interfering with your daily life, it may be time to seek help.
+Therapy can help you talk through and process grief, so you can learn to live with what you’ve lost.

-12. You’re using sex or substances as a way to cope
+12. You’re using substances as a way to cope

-There are many benefits to seeing a therapist, so you can work through anything that is negatively impacting your life.
+There are many benefits to seeing a therapist so you can work through anything that is negatively impacting your mental health.

 Therapy is 100 percent confidential.
-Confidentiality is only broken if there is a serious danger to yourself or others.
+Confidentiality is only broken if there’s a serious danger to yourself or others.
 You can talk about things that perhaps you’re too scared to talk about with anyone else.
-There is no judgment.
+There’s no judgment.

-If you’ve been suffering in silence for some time, it can be a huge relief to get everything off of your chest with someone who can actually help you.
-It’s comforting to know there is someone listening because the therapist wants to help.
+If you’ve been coping on your own for some time, it can be a huge relief to get everything off of your chest with someone who can provide evidence-backed tools to help you.
+It’s comforting to know there’s someone listening: a therapist who wants to help.

 Healthy coping mechanisms

-Being able to cope and deal with things in a healthy and constructive manner can lead you to having a happy, successful life.
-We all face challenges, and therapy can help you learn how to deal with them in a positive way.
+Being able to cope and deal with things in a healthy and constructive manner is important for having a happy and successful life.
+We all face challenges and therapy can help you learn how to deal with them in a positive way.

 Overcoming past trauma is not an easy thing to do, but it’s something you can safely do with a licensed therapist or psychiatrist.